foldback/declarativedotfiles/README.md

+## !WARNING!
+Deprecated

+These had a lot of work put in, but I've realized halfway that switching to Ansible would improve reliability, and that's the most important thing to me :)

 ## Introduction

 These are the scripts for my Declarative Dotfiles.
 I was tired of having to manually update my dotfile scripts if I had found a way to improve on whatever I was using.
 These scripts aim to change that: